My rebel days were ended. I had little to do but raise kits in one household, and cheer myself by holding revels at the other.

 Alas, the lady’s husband soon tired of her.
-He grew mad with thinking on how well he loved her money but how little he loved her.
+He grew mad with thinking of how well he loved her money but how little he loved her.

 One day they walked beside a stream.
-The cat watched the flies that danced above it, and the lady picked flowers growing by its side.
+The cat watched the flies that danced above, and the lady picked flowers growing by its side.

 Her lord held her hand as she leaned over the water to pluck a gelder rose.
 Then he feigned to stumble, and pushed her in!

-Oh, how she called to him for help!
-He was deaf to her pleas.
+She called to him for help, but he was deaf to her pleas.

 Instead, he ran to his house, his face all bedewed with tears scooped from the stream.
 “Alas, oh woe, my lady’s drowning!”